US stocks are mixed as Wall Street sees both good and bad in Big Tech profits, US-China relations

 NEW YORK (AP) — The U.S. stock market is drifting around its record heights on Thursday, as Wall Street sifts through mixed developments on everything from the U.S.-China trade war to profits for Big Tech behemoths.

-Stocks also dipped in Europe, following a mixed finish in Asia, coming off a much anticipated meeting between the leaders of the world’s two largest economies.
+Stocks were also mixed in Europe and Asia, coming off a much anticipated meeting between the leaders of the world’s two largest economies.
 U.S. President Donald Trump hailed his talk with China’s leader, Xi Jinping, as a “12” on a scale of zero to 10, and Trump said he would cut tariffs on China.
 But while the talks may offer some stability for the near term, major tensions remain between the two countries.

 Plus, stocks had already run to records earlier this week on expectations for potentially big improvements coming out the Trump-Xi talks.